 Activities such as showering, brushing teeth, or driving home from work are deeply ingrained habits that don’t require effort or forethought.
 They are known as instrumental tasks.
 By linking your meditation to one of these tasks, the effort needed to initiate the meditation session is significantly reduced.

-Davidji, author of Secrets of Meditation, offers the acronyms RPM (rise, pee, and meditate) and RAW (right after work) as guidelines for linking meditations to habits.
-Not only are these acronyms catchy, they can reduce the resistance most people experience when trying to create a new habit.
-Linking your meditation session to an automatic activity, one that doesn’t require the use of will power, increases the probability that your new habit will take root.
+Davidji, the author of Secrets of Meditation, offers the acronyms RPM (rise, pee, and meditate) and RAW (right after work) as guidelines for linking meditations to habits.
+Not only are these acronyms catchy, but they can also reduce the resistance most people experience when trying to create a new habit.
+Linking your meditation session to an automatic activity, one that doesn’t require the use of willpower, increases the probability that your new habit will take root.

 Meditate for short periods of time, in which you experience no resistance.
 For instance, you might start with just 10 minutes.
-It should be easily attainable and create absolutely no push back from your mind.
-Establishing the habit of meditation is much more important than increasing the length of time spend in meditation.
+It should be easily attainable and create absolutely no pushback from your mind.
+Establishing the habit of meditation is much more important than increasing the length of time spent in meditation.
 Once your initial time commitment becomes habitual, you can then begin to lengthen your meditation practice.

 Meditation is an individual activity.
 That doesn’t mean group meditations can’t be beneficial.
 Meditating with others can reinforce your personal commitment to the practice and provide access to a huge reservoir of knowledge.
 Groups can create a tangible energy that can inspire even the most reluctant meditator.
 Studies show that meditating in groups can increase peace in your community.